|In a photo probably taken shortly after the Civil War, Jesse Rice, a private in the|

-Rice remained unscathed physically until March 19, 1865, less than a month before the Rebels surrendered at Appomattox Courthouse, when he suffered a gunshot wound to his right arm at the Battle of Bentonville in North Carolina.
-His arm was amputated nearly two months later, but the surgeon apparently botched the operation, leaving him with a painful, lasting reminder of his 38 months in the Union army.
+On March 19, 1865, less than a month before Lee surrendered to Grant, Jesse Hull Rice suffered a gunshot wound to his right arm at the Battle of Bentonville (N.C.).
+The 20th Connecticut private's limb was amputated nearly two months later, but the surgeon apparently botched the operation, leaving Rice with a painful, lasting reminder of his 38 months in the Union Army.

-After the war, Rice twice tried to be outfitted for an artificial arm, but a physician noted it was not possible “for reason that end of bone is so sharp & and whole stump is so painful."
+After the war, Rice twice tried to be outfitted for an artificial arm, but a physician wrote it was not possible “for reason that end of bone is so sharp & and whole stump is so painful."
+The veteran had trouble sleeping because of the amputation.

-He had trouble sleeping because of the amputation, but that was the least of his concerns.
-A New Haven physician noted a litany of physical maladies for Rice, all largely due to the “nervous shock from loss of [the] arm and the disadvantage to which this loss put him.”
-Only 53 years old at the time, Rice, the doctor noted, suffered from “severe constipation,” dizziness, a double hernia, frequent attacks of diabetes, “great pain in defecation,” and an “inability to properly digest food,” among other ailments.
+A New Haven, Conn., physician noted a litany of maladies for Rice, all largely due to the “nervous shock from loss of [the] arm and the disadvantage to which this loss put him.”
+Rice, only 53 at the time, suffered from “severe constipation,” dizziness, a double hernia, frequent attacks of diabetes, “great pain in defecation,” and an “inability to properly digest food,” among other ailments.
 Once weighing about 185 pounds, Rice only had 140 pounds on his 5-foot-11 frame.

-“His condition in a general way is as bad as it could be and but for a strong will and superior intellect he would be absolutely helpless,” wrote the doctor, who added “if [Rice] long survives it must be through constant and daily medical attention and judicious nursing.”
+“His condition in a general way is as bad as it could be and but for a strong will and superior intellect he would be absolutely helpless,” wrote a doctor, adding, “If [Rice] long survives it must be through constant and daily medical attention and judicious nursing.”

-“18 years since Bentonville,” he simply wrote in 1883 on the anniversary of his wounding.
+“18 years since Bentonville,” the married farmer simply wrote in 1883 on the anniversary of his wounding.

-When he died in 1915 at 71, Rice was on government rolls for a $55-a-month war pension.
+When he died in 1915 at 71, Rice, who lived in Cheshire, Conn., was on government rolls for a $55-a-month war pension.